Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies

 ($L>l>1$) where, for any $x,y\in \{-L,\ldots ,L\}$ and $b\in \{0,1\}$,

-Observe that the positive signs in the right-hand side of (\ref{current observable2}) come from the fact that the particles are positively charged, $ I_{(x,y)}$ being the observable related to the flow of positively charged, zero-spin, particles from the lattice site $x$ to the lattice site $y$.
-Negatively charged particles can of course be treated in the same way.
+The positive signs in the right-hand side of (\ref{current observable2}) results from the fact that the particles are positively charged, $ I_{(x,y)}$ being the observable related to the flow of positively charged, zero-spin, particles from the lattice site $x$ to the lattice site $y$.
+Negatively charged particles can be considered in the same way.
 In fact, there is no experimental data on the sign of the charge carriers in \cite{zhang2019role}, even if it is believed that the proximity of bands associated with oxidizable amino acid residues to the metal Fermi energy suggests that hole transport is more likely.

 We calculate the current inside the system, that is, we calculate the second term in the RHS of equation (\ref{current observables}).
 Therefore, the current density observable in $\{-l,\ldots ,l\}$ produced by the electric potential difference $2\eta \geq 0$ at any time $t\in \mathbb{R}$ is thus equal to